tomas-maciulis/freelance-platform/README.md

 Configure web server of your choice to point to `/public`  folder.

 ## Populate database with data
-Optionally, you can populate database with randomized data, mainly for testing purposes
+Optionally, you can populate database with randomized data, mainly for testing purposes.
 ```
 php artisn db:seed
 ```